 Rule #7: Trim Your Wardrobe

-You won’t be filling your wardrobe up with lots and lots of clothes.
-You don’t need many to have a great arsenal of stylish outfits.
-You’d be amazed at how few you really need.
+Never fill your wardrobe up with lots and lots of clothes, thinking this will offer you a nice variety.
+You won’t need lots to have a great arsenal of perfectly fashionable and stylish outfits.
+You’d be amazed at how few polo shirts, dress shirts, socks or pair of jeans you really need in your casual wardrobe.

 Rule #8: Expand Your Options